rbtessier/ms-learn-DP100/README.md

 `update August 7` - Checked the Online training and there was a new Learning Path added!
 Way cool!

+`update August 15` - as I've immersed myself more fully into coding and technical stuff I do try to understand the code now, and I think typing everything out fully is hurting my understanding.

 # Tips for navigating

 The `azML-`... files are notes for the MS Learn online module content.
 I include my own thoughts on the lecture.
 Suggest keeping SDK reference open to look up classes & their attributes and methods.
 Defer to progress